-September 9 – 15 is Neonatal Nurses Week!
-Established in 2000 by the National Association of Neonatal Nurses (NANN), members of the neonatal community use this time to honor their nurse colleagues and show their pride in being a neonatal nurse.
+Established in 2000 by the National Association of Neonatal Nurses (NANN), Neonatal Nurses Week gives members of the neonatal community the opportunity to honor their nurse colleagues and show their pride in being a neonatal nurse.
 For NICU parents, it’s a time to honor and celebrate the nurses who not only cared for our babies, but who cared for us as NICU parents and the entire NICU family.

 Here are just a few heartfelt stories from our community about how NICU nurses are making a difference in the lives of NICU families: